nus-cs2103-AY1718S1/addressbook-level4/collated/test/marvinchin.md

     }

     /**
-     * Utility method to get the person at the given index in the model's filtered person list */ private ReadOnlyPerson getPersonAtIndex(Index index) {
+     * Utility method to get the {@code Person} at the given index in the model's filtered person list.
+     */
+    private ReadOnlyPerson getPersonAtIndex(Index index) {
         Model model = getModel();